ThodorisAkr/open-weather-app/README.md

 Line Chart: The Line Chart is placed last.
 Made with react-chartjs-2 package, it outputs a (line) chart which shows the Max temperature for each day of the upcoming seven.

-To limit API calls to 60 per minute, I used bottleneck package to execute 1 request per second.
+To limit API calls to 60 per minute, I used bottleneck package in the custom hook responsible for http requests, to execute 1 request per second.

 # Installation Process
 **To be able to run it you will need NodeJS installed**